 Uber will not claim responsibility if a driver is not on duty – for instance, when the driver’s Uber app is off or he or she has not accepted a passenger.
 In this event, Uber will consider the driver to be an independent contractor and will direct the injured party to claim through the driver’s personal insurance policy.

 What Should I Do If I’m Involved In A Chicago Uber Accident?

 As you can imagine, an accident can quickly turn into a blame game between Uber and the driver.
 The situation can be even more complex if another driver is involved, or there are accusations that the third party driver is responsible.
 The victim can quickly get lost in the shuffle.

 If you’ve been hurt, get the medical attention you need immediately.
 Start gathering all medical records and begin documenting other damages such as lost time from work.
 To the extent you are able, give a police report and begin collecting your own information, such as the names of all parties involved.
 Any evidence concerning the Uber accident that you can gather on your own may prove useful later.
 Lastly, you may be contacted by an insurance company.
 Before speaking with an adjuster, talk to an attorney.

 Contact Our Chicago Uber Accident Attorney Today

-Being injured in a rideshare accident is overwhelming and victims are at a disadvantage against Uber and its insurer.
+Being injured in a rideshare accident is overwhelming and victims are at a disadvantage against Uber or Lyft and its insurer.
 Trust Hale & Monicio to fight back against big corporations like Uber.